OliverHennhoefer/unquad/docs/source/user_guide/statistical_concepts.md

 ### P-values in Anomaly Detection

-In unquad, p-values represent the probability of observing a more extreme anomaly score under the null hypothesis (that the point is normal).
+In nonconform, p-values represent the probability of observing a more extreme anomaly score under the null hypothesis (that the point is normal).
 Specifically:

 - Small p-values indicate strong evidence against the null hypothesis
 - Large p-values suggest the point is likely normal